 Now click on Launch Server.
 Wait till your server fully launched.
 Once your server is launched, go to the Application Management tab and click on rename and name your application folder to elastic for now.
 This make it easily accessible through the SSH terminal.

 Step 2: Activating Elasticsearch

-By default, Elasticsearch is inactive on Cloudways.
+By default, Elasticsearch PHP client is inactive on Cloudways.
 You need to enable it in order to use it.
 For this, go to your Server Management tab and scroll down to Server Settings & Packages section.
 Click on Plus sign (+) to open this section.
 Now, click on Packages tab.
 On that you will see Elasticsearch is off.
 Now, click on the Edit Marker (Pencil icon) in Elasticsearch field.
 A drop-down menu will open.
 Select Yes and click on Save.